Reconfigurable routing in data center networks: Introduction

 \section{Introduction}

 The rapid growth of cloud computing applications has induced demand for new technologies to optimize the performance of data center networks dealing with ever-larger workloads.
 The data center topology design problem (that of finding efficient data center topologies) has been studied extensively and resulted in myriad designs (see, e.g., \cite{CGC16}).
 Advances in hardware, such as optical switches reconfigurable in milli- to micro-seconds, have enabled the development of reconfigurable topologies (see, e.g., \cite{HFS21}).
 These topologies can adjust in response to demand (\emph{demand-aware} reconfigurable topologies) or vary configurations over time according to a fixed protocol (\emph{demand-oblivious} reconfigurable topologies; see, e.g., \cite{AS19}).
-So-called \emph{hybrid} data center networks are a combination of a static topology consisting of, for example, electrical switches, and a demand-aware reconfigurable topology implemented, for example, with optical circuit switches or free space optics (see, e.g., \cite{FS19}).
+So-called \emph{hybrid} data center networks are a combination of a static topology consisting of, for example, electrical switches, and a demand-aware reconfigurable topology implemented, for example, with optical circuit switches or free space optics (see, e.g., \cite{CSBDRBTS18,FS19,firefly14,ZSXXTC22}).
+An intuitive example of a simple reconfigurable topology is illustrated in Fig. \ref{fig:mirror}.

 The hybrid network paradigm combines the robustness guarantees of static networks with the ability of demand-aware reconfigurable networks to serve large workloads at very low cost.
+Consider, for example, the hybrid network shown in Fig. \ref{fig:hybrid}, and the configuration shown in Fig. \ref{fig:augmented}.
+In the (unaugmented) static network, there are two possible paths along which a message from node $b$ to node $d$ may be routed: $b \static f \static h \static e \static d$ or $b \static f \static e \static d$.
+In the hybrid network as configured in Fig. \ref{fig:augmented}, the path $b \dynamic a \static c \dynamic d$ (among others) is an option\footnote{We denote by $u\dynamic v$ the concatenation of a switch link from $u$ to some switch, of the internal switch connection, and of a switch link to $v$ from that switch.}.

-Of particular interest to us is the question of how the reconfigurable (optical) portion of the network should be configured for some demand pattern, formalized by Foerster et al. \cite{FGS18} as the \textsc{Reconfigurable Routing Problem} (\textsc{RRP}): in short, we are given a static network, augmented with some optical switches, and a workload and we wish to find settings for the switches which result in an optimal delivery of the workload (full definitions follow).
-Prior work \cite{FFSV20, FGS18, FPS19} has shown that \textsc{RRP} is computationally hard but only when the static network is allowed to be arbitrary.
+Of particular interest to us is the question of how the reconfigurable (optical) portion of the network should be configured for some demand pattern, formalized by Foerster, Ghobadi and Schmid \cite{FGS18} as the \textsc{Reconfigurable Routing Problem} (\textsc{RRP}): in short, given a hybrid network (consisting of a static network and of some switches) and a workload, we wish to choose a \emph{configuration} (setting of the switches) which results in an optimal delivery of the workload.